 The ASHP-Accredited Postgraduate Year Two (PGY2) Medication Use Safety and Policy Residency Program at the Durham Veterans Affairs Health Care System (DVAHCS) is designed to develop a health care practitioner with advanced skills in the practice of medication use policy, medication safety, drug information, literature evaluation, medical writing and editing, teaching and education, clinical problem solving, and project management skills.
 The Medication Use Safety and Policy Program will build upon the competencies and experience acquired in the PGY1 residency and will be flexible to accommodate the interests and goals of the resident.
 Graduates of the program will be prepared for a variety of activities including medical writing, developing evidence-based materials, presenting in a variety of settings including small group and didactic lectures, leading medication policy development, managing drug shortages, and planning educational experiences for students and residents on rotation in drug information.
 Additionally, upon completion of the PGY2 program, the resident should possess competencies that enable attainment of board certification or further credentials.

-The residency is hospital-based and includes formalized learning experiences with the site’s centralized Formulary Management team, in the Drug Information Center (DIC), and with various clinical pharmacist specialists within the organization.
-The Formulary Management team is composed of three dedicated clinical pharmacists that supports the Pharmacy Service through involvement in quality improvement and medication use policy development by facilitating medication safety and cost-savings programs such as therapeutic interchange and evidence-based use guidelines.
+The residency is hospital-based and includes formalized learning experiences with the site’s centralized Formulary Management/Pharmacoeconomic team, in the Drug Information Center (DIC), and with various clinical pharmacist specialists within the organization.
+The Formulary Management team is composed of three dedicated clinical pharmacists that support the Pharmacy Service through involvement in quality improvement and medication use policy development by facilitating medication safety and cost-savings programs such as therapeutic interchange and evidence-based use guidelines.
 The DIC is a comprehensive, hospital-based drug information service that supports drug information requests from the Medical Center’s healthcare providers.
 The DIC responds to approximately 50-100 requests per year and is also a training site for Advanced Pharmacy Practice Experience (APPE) student rotations and both PGY1 and PGY2 residents.

 Expected Learning Opportunities: